 37. When there is an executive committee, its membership structure, with regard to the proportion of each category of director, should be the same as that of the board.
 The secretary of the board should also act as secretary to the executive committee.

-Complies [] Partially complies [] Explain [] Not applicable [X] 38.
-The board should be kept fully informed of the matters addressed and decisions made by the executive committee.
+38. The board should be kept fully informed of the matters addressed and decisions made by the executive committee.
 To this end, all board members should receive a copy of the minutes of the executive committee's meetings.

-Complies [] Partially complies [] Explain [] Not applicable [X] 39.
-All members of the audit committee, particularly its chairperson, should be appointed with regard to their knowledge and experience in accounting, auditing and risk management.
+39. All members of the audit committee, particularly its chairperson, should be appointed with regard to their knowledge and experience in accounting, auditing and risk management.
 The majority of committee members should be independent directors.

-Complies [X] Partially complies [] Explain [] 40.
-Companies should have a unit responsible for internal auditing, under the supervision of the audit committee, to ensure the effective functioning of its systems for internal control and reporting.
+40. Companies should have a unit responsible for internal auditing, under the supervision of the audit committee, to ensure the effective functioning of its systems for internal control and reporting.
 This unit should report to the board's non-executive chairperson or the chairperson of the audit committee.

-Complies [] Partially complies [X] Explain [] Company has an Internal Audit Unit which ensures the effective functioning of the systems for internal control and reporting.
-It reports to the autive Chairperson of the Board of Directors and acts under the supervision of the Company's Audit and Control Committee.
+The Company has an Internal Audit Unit which ensures the effective functioning of the systems for internal control and reporting.
+It reports to the Executive Chairperson of the Board of Directors and acts under the supervision of the Company's Audit and Control Committee.

 41. The head of the unit responsible for internal auditing should submit its annual work programme to the audit committee, inform the committee directly of any incidents arising during its implementation and submit an activities report at the end of each fiscal year.
-Complies [X] Partially complies [] Explain [] Not applicable [] 40 Desides these assigned by law the guidt committee about boys the functions set out below